Cactus Child: History

 Cactus Child were formed in 1993 in Sydney as a folk, pop band by Gemma Deacon on lead vocals, Angus Diggs on drums, Chris Miller on bass guitar and Ian Housten-Shadwell on guitar.
-In January 1994 Deacon and Housten-Shadwell were joined by Joe Guiseppe-Accaria on drums, percussion and marimba; and Jan Sebastian on percussion.
+In January 1994 Deacon and Housten-Shadwell were joined by Joe Giuseppe-Accaria on drums, percussion and marimba; and Jan Sebastian on percussion.
 This line-up recorded a six-track extended play, On, for Regular Records, which was issued in September of that year.

 During 1996 Cactus Child were the support act for Lisa Loeb, Ronnie Jordan, Jeff Buckley and Luka Bloom.
 In February 1996 they released their debut album, Diaphones, on Focus Records/Shock Records with Craig Porteils as producer.
 By October of that year the line-up of Deacon, Housten-Shadwell, Miller, Accaria and Sebastian were periodically supplemented by Maria Pavela on backing vocals and Natasha Ramirez on violin.

 The group were signed to Grudge/Universal/BMG, to reissue Diaphones in 1997.
 Nathan of Channel [V] described the title track, "a slow finger-picking ballad with no drums at all – instead a cello and piano providing ample backing to a beautiful song."
 A track, "Fall", was re-recorded as "Fall '97", which was released as the album's lead single in March.
 Nathan observed, "you can tell that they've put a bit of thought into production and added bits here and there to make it more accessible for radio; and in doing so I'd tip this one to be the next song for them to push.
 A beautiful ballad complete with strings, percussion and of course Gemma Deacon's remarkable voice."
 By that time Carolyn Shine had joined on keyboards and vocals.